 In the Loopback Test function, there are two loopback tests -- Internal Loopback Test and External Loopback Test.
-The Internal Test function will not send the test signal outside the switch box.
+The former test function will not send the test signal outside the switch box.
 The test signal only wraps around in the switch.
-The External Test function will send the test signal to its link partner.
+The second function will send the test signal to its link partner.
 If the switch is not connected to active network devices, i.e. the ports are link down, the switch will report the port numbers failed.
-If they all are working, OK is displayed.
+If they all are okay, OK is displayed.